 On 16 July 1945 the world witnessed the first nuclear explosion.
 World War II saw the first and only use of nuclear weapons.
 The devastation of these weapons made the world aware of the desire to pursue nuclear non-proliferation.
 In 1953 the US president addressed the United Nations General Assembly regarding the creation of an international agency for the peaceful use of atomic energy.
 The International Atomic Energy Agency (IAEA) was created in 1957.
-The Treaty on the Non-proliferation of Nuclear Weapons (NPT) was signed in 1968, came into force in 1970, and has 191 States Parties, the world's most widely adhered to treaty.
+The Treaty on the Non-proliferation of Nuclear Weapons (NPT) was signed in 1968, came into force in 1970, and has 191 States Parties, one of the world's most widely adhered to treaties.
 [1]

-The NPT declared the five states with nuclear weapons at the time of signing; these are China, France, Russian Federation, United Kingdom and United States.
-There are three main pillars to the NPT which each State Party undertakes.
+Under the NPT, the five states that had nuclear weapons prior to 1967 are considered nuclear weapon States; these are China, France, Russian Federation, United Kingdom and United States.
+There are three main "pillars" to the NPT reflected in the States undertakings.